- 1 Bringing Home a New Puppy or Rescue Dog

 A good set of nail clippers is will help you keep your dog’s nails neat.
 Well groomed nails helps avoid paw and nail injuries.
 There are several different kinds of nail trimmers including…

 A high quality pet vacuum will help you pick up any pet hair left on your floor from your dog shedding.
 It is wise to invest money into a brand and model of vacuum that will be strong enough to pick up hair on any type of flooring.
 You could purchase a dyson, however, there are other more affordable brands that do the job.
+I personally have a Shark pet vacuum.

 #15- Baby Gate

 While your new puppy or rescue dog is getting to know your house, you should contain their roaming area and gradually allow them more freedom.
 You can do this by using baby gates to contain your dog in one zone of your house.
+This is important as they get acclimated to a new environment.

 #16- Bitter Tasting Spray